Lubenz007/lubenz007.github.io/_tabs/about.md

 order: 4
 ---

-# IT professional with over 25 years of experience in the industry.
+An IT professional with over 25 years of experience specializing in cloud technologies, virtualization, and datacenter automation.
+Proven expertise in architecting and managing complex systems across Azure, VMware, and Hyper-V environments.
+Passionate about leveraging automation and scripting to enhance efficiency and reliability.

-My background is in virtualization and IT administration, with a strong focus on system administration.
-Over the years, I have developed a deep understanding of various technologies, including Windows, Hyper-v, Vmware, (Linux), datacenter, and Azure cloud.
-I have a strong focus on automation and scripting, and I am always looking for ways to improve my skills and knowledge.

 This blog is where I store my knowledge to look back on and share with others.